xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial (see Help->Tutorials in xTIMEcomposer).

-Windows driver
+Windows Driver
 --------------

 On Windows you must first install the USB driver before running the application.

    #.
-The drier is included in the project directory, but cannot be run from within
+The driver is included in the project directory, but cannot be run from within
       the xTIMEcomposer so open a Windows Explorer and locate the ``app_custom_bulk_demo/host`` in your workspace.
    #.
 Run ``host/libusb/Win32/dpinst64.exe`` (or ``dpinst32.exe`` on 32-bit systems).